Samik123Mit/SIH-Human-Detection-ML-Model/README.md

 Follow these steps to train the YOLOv8 model on your custom human detection dataset.
 Adjust parameters and paths according to your specific requirements.

-9. **Documentation for Beginners:** The documentation provides clear and concise instructions on setting up the environment, running the model, and understanding the basics of YOLOv8 for human detection.
+9. **Documentation :** The documentation provides clear and concise instructions on setting up the environment, running the model, and understanding the basics of YOLOv8 for human detection.
 Perfect for those taking their first steps into the world of computer vision.

 ## Getting Started: